Developers report Facebook’s revised app review is slow and confusing

 Friendly social media APIs are ‘going the way of the dodo’

-However, most third-party developers will still go where their customers are.
+Most third-party developers will still go where their customers are.
 But while the API changes Facebook has made in the wake of Cambridge Analytica haven’t changed how many developers view and work with Facebook, some of their customers are proving less eager to integrate their products with Facebook in the wake of the news.

 “I think if anything the [Cambridge Analytica] stuff has done for us, is made it easier to explain to our clients WHY it’s hard to get data now,” Hall told VentureBeat.
 “Unfortunately, the days of friendly APIs from big social companies are going the way of the dodo.”

 Still, the amount of data that Facebook holds is a powerful lure for some companies.
-Thomas Reiter, cofounder of a Vienna, Austria-based Chatpointment, said his company had no plans to abandon Facebook as it’s still an important channel for messaging.
+Thomas Reiter, cofounder of Vienna, Austria-based Chatpointment, said his company had no plans to abandon Facebook, as it’s still an important channel for messaging.
 Chatpointment allows companies to connect its chatbot to their Facebook page so customers can book appointments via Messenger.
-Reiter said that it took Chatpointment about a month to get its app approved, and that it failed the process once, which he detailed in a Medium post.
+Reiter said it took Chatpointment about a month to get its app approved and that it failed the process once, which he detailed in a Medium post.

 VentureBeat also spoke with two developers who are holding off on submitting their apps for review or moving ahead with new integrations, as they anticipate that Facebook will make more changes to its developer platform in the coming months.

-“I’d rather wait for [more policy changes] than put ourselves into an uncertain situation,” Jeff Standard, the cofounder and head of product for Drivemode, which develops an app that makes a phone’s interface safer for driving by enabling voice reply on a number of apps, told VentureBeat in a phone interview.
+“I’d rather wait for [more policy changes] than put ourselves into an uncertain situation,” Jeff Standard, cofounder and head of product for Drivemode, told VentureBeat in a phone interview.
+Drivemode makes a phone’s interface safer for driving by enabling voice reply on a number of apps.

 In mid-March, Drivemode submitted an app that allows users to upload photos or videos from a road trip to Facebook.
-Standard said that he was expecting the app to be approved in 1-2 days — that is, until the first Cambridge Analytica story broke.
+Standard said he was expecting the app to be approved in one to two days — that is, until the first Cambridge Analytica story broke.
 Standard said he ended up withdrawing Drivemode’s application after not hearing anything from Facebook for two months.

-Nearly all of the developers VentureBeat spoke with said that they understand why Facebook reacted the way they did — to show that they were proactively trying to stop future Cambridge Analyticas.
+Nearly all of the developers VentureBeat spoke with said they understand why Facebook reacted the way they did — to show that it is proactively trying to stop future Cambridge Analytica-type incidents.
 Still, they wish that the company had provided more updates to developers and been more clear about what they needed to do in order to pass the app review.

 “The feedback we got with our [first] rejection was generic and scarce.
 It would have helped if the rejection included some concrete feedback relating to specific issues in our app, or if there was a way to directly communicate with the reviewers,” said Chatpointment’s Reiter.